 Horowitz’s teaching ranges across five centuries of American history: north, south, east, and west, from city to wilderness.
-His course offerings include Twentieth Century America, American Environmental History, American Disasters: Political, Cultural, and Environmental Histories, The Katrina Disaster, and Wilderness and Wastelands in the American Imagination.
+His course offerings include Twentieth Century America, American Environmental History, American Disasters: Political, Cultural, and Environmental Histories, The Katrina Disaster, Wilderness and Wastelands in the American Imagination, and The Climate Crisis.
 As a graduate student, he was awarded Yale’s Prize Teaching Fellowship twice.
 At Tulane, his teaching has been recognized with a William L. Duren ’26 Professorship.

 "The Complete Story of the Galveston Horror: Trauma, History, and the Great Storm of 1900,"